Superintendent: Tanya Crawford

 - Show Class - All market goats will be weighed and divided into classes based on total numbers and weight range.Market does and wethers will show together.

-- Hair - Market Goats must be uniformly slick shorn with ¼ inch of hair or less from the knee and hock up.
+- Hair Length - Market Goats must be uniformly slick shorn with ¼ inch of hair or less from the knee and hock up.

-- Sale of Market Goats - The Grand Champion Market Goatand Reserve Grand Champion Market Goatare automatically consigned for sale and slaughter.
+- Sale of Market Goats - The Grand Champion Market Goatand Reserve Grand Champion Market Goatare automatically consigned for harvest.
 Other market goatss, weighing at least 50 pounds, may be signed up to be shipped.
 Deadline for sign up will be Sunday afternoon at 5:00 PM.
 Sign –Up will take place in the General Livestock Office at the West End of the Five Points Arena.
 It will also be posted and announced.
 Changes to shipping sign-up must be confirmed in person with the Sheep Supt or Asst.
 Supt. prior to Monday at 8:00 AM.
 Shipping time will be announced and posted.

 - G058010 Market Goats - (wethers and does)